IBM/hdp-search-spark-recommender/README.md

 1. Load the movie dataset into Apache Hadoop HDFS.
 2. Use Spark DataFrame operations to clean the dataset and use Spark MLlib to train a collaborative filtering recommendation model.
 3. Save the resulting model into Apache Solr.
-4. The user can run the provided notebook in IBM's Data Science Experience Local
+4. The user can run the provided notebook in IBM's Data Science Experience Local.
 5. As the notebook runs, Apache Livy will be called to interact with the Spark service in HDP.
 6. Using Solr queries and a custom vector scoring plugin, generate example recommendations.
 7. When necessary, retrieve information about movies, such as poster images, using [The Movie Database](https://www.themoviedb.org/) APIs.